qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 #### `/portal debug profile gc`

 Call `System.gc()` and show the memory usage.
 Requires level 4 permission.

+Note: The memory usage is influenced by many random factors.
+To test whether it has a memory leak, you should run the game for at least 5 minutes.

 #### `/portal debug report_resource_consumption`